HL7/smart-app-launch/input/pages/task-launch.md

 The `Task.for` field, if present indicates the Patient resource to be used in the launch context.

-the encounter field, if present indicates the encounter reource to be used in the launch context.
+the `Task.encounter` field, if present indicates the Encounter resource to be used in the launch context.

 The input field contains:
 * the url of the application to be launched